Healthy Homes Assessment Te Mata

 Insulation needs to be in compliance with the R-values of your area.

-• Zone 1 - Auckland & Northland - ceiling R 2.9 Underfloor R 1.3
+• Zone 1 - Auckland & Northland Ceiling R 2.9, underfloor R 1.3

-• Zone 2 – the rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – the rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3

-Learn more about this Healthy Homes insulation standard.
+Learn more about the Healthy Homes insulation quality.

 Te Mata Moisture Ingress & Drainage

-See the full details of The Healthy Homes moisture ingress and drainage quality.
+Find out all the details of the Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection